-- Face-to face component, which may consist of 3 hours of lectures per week (1 x 1-hour lecture plus 1 x 2-hour lecture) and 8 x 2-hour laboratory classes spread across the semester, plus 5 hours of research in psychology experience.
-Please Note: Laboratory classes are reflected in the timetable as computer labs and practical classes.
-When you register on Wattle for your laboratory classes, you only need to register for one (either computer labs or practical classes) because registering for one will automatically put you in both classes.
+- Face-to face component, which may consist of 3 hours of lectures per week and 10 x 2-hour laboratory classes spread across the semester, plus 5 hours of research in psychology experience.

-- Approximately 73 hours of self-study, which will include preparation for lectures, laboratory classes, and other assessment tasks.
+- Approximately 75 hours of self-directed study, which will include preparation for lectures, laboratory classes, and other assessment tasks.

 To be determined

-- Burton, L. (2018).
-An interactive approach to writing essays and research reports in psychology (4th ed.).
-Milton, Qld: John Wiley & Sons Australia
+- Burton, L. J. (2021).
+An interactive approach to writing essays and research reports in psychology (5th ed.).
+Milton Qld: John Wiley & Sons Australia, Ltd.

 Tuition fees are for the academic year indicated at the top of the page.